 - Video format: This is the way the video stream is encoded in the file; usually in compressed form.
 Modern compression formats usually offer better quality/size ratio than old ones.
 Common video formats include H.264, MPEG-4 Part 2 or MPEG-2 Part 2.

 - Audio format: The way the audio stream is stored in the file.
 Common audio formats include AAC, MP3, MP2, Vorbis or PCM (uncompressed).

 Note: Do not confuse audio and video formats to audio and video codecs.
 Codecs are tools used for encoding and decoding, while formats are methods of encoding the data.
 See the Common myths chapter for more details.

 - Encoder: This is a tool used for encoding the audio or video stream into the desired format.
 Some encoders are better than others – even if there are multiple encoders for the same format, one of them may offer higher quality at the same size.
 In Avidemux, you can select the software encoder in the Video and Audio sections.
 Of course, the selected encoder then implies the output format as well.

 - Decoder: A tool used for decoding the input video or audio stream.
-Avidemux uses internal built-in decoders.
+Avidemux uses built-in internal decoders.
 If it does not have an appropriate decoder for the video or audio format, there will be no video or audio.

 Avidemux has an extensive Wiki page that will get you started with the application, from basic to advance.
-So if you are considering Avidemux, I would recommend you start reading the Wiki, because the only negative part I found about this tool, is that it’s not very user-friendly.
-So unless you know where the navigation buttons are and what it does you’ll find a hard time getting the application to work.
+So if you are considering Avidemux, I would recommend you start reading the Wiki because the only negative part I found about this tool, is that it’s not very user-friendly.
+So unless you know where the navigation buttons are and what it does, you’ll find a hard time getting the application to work.

-To download the application you can gohere.
+To download the application, you can go here.
 I hope you find this tool helpful.